Clair de Lune by Debussy for Classical Guitar

 Next, let’s turn to some performances so you can hear the full piece in different settings.

-Guitar Performances
+Classical Guitar Arrangements and Performances

 We hope you enjoyed this look into the story and details of one of Western classical music’s best known pieces, “Clair de Lune” by Claude Debussy.
 While some have tried to arrange the music for classical guitar, with varying levels of success, the music is still much better known on its home instrument of the piano.
 What’s your favorite version of this masterpiece?